Detroit Beach, Michigan: History

 The community of Detroit Beach was established by the Industrial Development Company in 1923 and so named in order to attract lot buyers from Detroit.

 Geography

+According to the United States Census Bureau, the CDP has an area of 0.662 sqmi, of which 0.624 sqmi is land and 0.038 sqmi (5.74%) is water.

 The community is in Frenchtown Charter Township on the shores of Lake Erie about 3.0 mi northeast of the city of Monroe.
 The area defined by the CDP is bounded on the northeast by South Grove Drive, on the northwest by North Dixie Highway, and on the southwest by the Sandy Creek and Sterling State Park.
 Detroit Beach is the main community, but the CDP also extends to include residents and storefronts along North Dixie Highway, as well as the Frenchtown Harbor condominiums and a small portion of Grand Beach.
 The CDP of Woodland Beach borders to the northeast.

-According to the U.S. Census Bureau, the community has a total area of 0.66 sqmi, of which 0.62 sqmi are land and 0.04 sqmi (6.06%) are water.

 Demographics

+According to realtor website Zillow, the average price of a home as of August 31, 2026, in Detroit Beach was $189,868.

+As of the 2024 American Community Survey, there were 1,007 estimated households in Detroit Beach with an average of 2.74 persons per household.
+The CDP has a median household income of $76,524.
+Approximately 11.4% of the CDP's population lives at or below the poverty line.
+Detroit Beach has an estimated 53.8% employment rate, with 10.3% of the population holding a bachelor's degree or higher and 88.2% holding a high school diploma.
+There were 1,087 housing units at an average density of 1741.99 /sqmi.

+The top five reported languages (people were allowed to report up to two languages, thus the figures will generally add to more than 100%) were English (100.0%), Spanish (0.0%), Indo-European (0.0%), Asian and Pacific Islander (0.0%), and Other (0.0%).

+The median age in the CDP was 32.0 years.

+Detroit Beach, Michigan – racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.